konacurrents/SemanticMarkerAPI/README.md

 The main interfaces to the [SemanticMarker.org](https://SemanticMarker.org) web services are through calls embodied in the following web page code [SemanticMarker.org/smart](https://SemanticMarker.org/smart).
 This web page (with html and javascript) is just one way to interface with the SemanticMarker API calls.
 Other web pages have been created that have a different user interface, while calling the same API's.
-In addition apps, like the [Semantic Marker iOS Apple App](https://semanticmarker.org/vision/testflight.html) are in various phases of development, also interacting with the same API's.
+In addition apps, like the [Semantic Marker&trade; iOS Apple App](https://semanticmarker.org/vision/testflight.html) are in various phases of development, also interacting with the same API's.

 > [!NOTE]
 > Many of these messages, after security credential matching, are then run through the MQTT publish/subscribe system described [later](#mqtt-messaging-using-bnf-grammar).